 Gabriele Salvatores also does an excellent job of creating the dense, grittily detailed Blade Runner (1982)-esque look on a low-budget.
 It is to Salvartores credit that he has managed to make the climactic venture into the Virtual Reality enclave suspenseful and imaginative, despite the VR realm only having been shot in a shabby rundown hallway.
 Nirvana is quite an amazing surprise to discover in its intelligent, sophisticated and immensely assured blend of Cyberpunk ideas.

 Director Gabriele Salvatores has made a number of other films in his native Italy and gained some acclaim with Mediterraneo (1991), which won the Best Foreign Language Film Academy Award in its year, and Im Not Scared (2003).
-The only other of Gabriele Salvatores films to broach genre territory are Denti (Teeth) (2000) about a man obsessed with his ungainly teeth, which is told in a series of subjective, frequently surreal vignettes, and The Invisible Boy (2014), a comedy about a teen who gains the power of invisibility.
+The only other of Gabriele Salvatores films to broach genre territory are Denti (Teeth) (2000) about a man obsessed with his ungainly teeth, which is told in a series of subjective, frequently surreal vignettes, and The Invisible Boy (2014) and its sequel The Invisible Boy: Brothers (2017), a comedy about a teen who gains the power of invisibility.